 On the other hand, the Heat Shield tip on the ELD-X bullet helps initiate expansion at low-impact velocities.
 This helps it deliver deep penetration and large wound cavities even at long range.

-Hornady advertises weight retention of 50-60 percent for high-velocity conditions (0-400-yard impact) and weight retention of 80-90 percent for low-velocity conditions (more than 400 yards).
+Hornady advertises weight retention of 50-60 percent for high-velocity conditions (0-400-yard impact) and weight retention of 80-90 percent for low-velocity conditions (more than 400 yards) with the ELD-X.

 If you're a hand-loader, you're also in luck because the ELD-X is also available as component bullets for those same rifle calibers.

 In each case, the Precision Hunter rifle ammunition utilizes heavy bullet weights.
-While those bullets won't reach as high of a velocity as a lower-weight bullet fired from the same rifle, the heavier bullets retain velocity and energy better at long range.
+While those bullets won't reach as high of a velocity as a lower-weight bullet fired from the same rifle, the heavier and more aerodynamic bullets retain velocity and energy better at long range.